uthcode/learntosolveit/source/cprogramming/Ex_2.7_invert.rst

 ==================================================
-Exercise 2.7 Setting bits at a position n Inverted
+Exercise 2.7-Setting bits at a position n Inverted
 ==================================================

 Question